Recurring Billing

 Fast-forward a few years later when Susan and her husband had a child.
 Susan upgraded her plan again so her 5-year-old son could watch children’s content on an iPad.

 When users are constantly upgrading or downgrading their plans throughout the customer lifecycle, this gives the impression that your revenue is constantly going up and down even though you haven’t lost or gained any customers.
-The 4 types of MRR factors in subscription upgrades (Expansion MRR) and downgrades (Contraction MRR), giving you a better idea of the health of your business.
+The 4 types of MRR factors in subscription upgrades (Expansion MRR) and downgrades (Contraction MRR), can give you a better idea of the health of your business.

 Scenario #2